Lourdata

 restaurant also provides a delivery service for the pizzas they

 The square is dominated by its massive plane tree.
-Below the tree is Platonos.
-As well as being a general store it is also the place you can sit with a coffee, tea or an alcoholic drink.
+Below the tree is Platonos which takes its name from the plane tree.
+It is the place you can sit with a coffee, tea or an alcoholic drink.
 Because of the shade of the tree and the breeze which usually blows along the valley, it is the coolest place in the village.

 Farther down the hill towards the beach, opposite the Lara Hotel hidden behind trees and flowering shrubs is the Trifylli Restaurant.